 Under Rule 7:

-According to the CAT (Procedure) Rules and FAQ on e-filing, ₹50 is to be paid by the online payment gateway or demand draft in favor of Registrar, Central Administrative Tribunal.
+According to the CAT (Procedure) Rules and FAQ on e-filing, 50 are to be paid by the online payment gateway or demand draft in favor of Registrar, Central Administrative Tribunal.

 (a) Physical Filing: The application can be filed at the Registry of the concerned CAT Bench.